 I will be both teacher and student, continuing to learn and grow, ever mindful that there is always something that will make me more effective in my vocation.

 I vow to keep the tenants, doctrine and philosophies of my Tradition and its Temples and Shrines, for I am a public representation of them in all that I do.

-If I knowingly do harm, I will abide by any decision or action taken by a consensus of the Temple Board as well as that of the Alliance Educational Council.
+If I knowingly do harm, I will abide by any decision or action taken by a consensus of the Church High Council as well as that of the Alliance Educational Council.